hashlookup/hashlookup-format/raw.md

 # Implementation

 A public hashlookup service [@?HASHLOOKUP-SERVICE] is provided by CIRCL and accessible as a ReST HTTP API.
 A software back-end implementation which produces a hashlookup format output is available [@?HASHLOOKUP-SERVER].
 Commercial implementation such as [@?METALOOKUP-SERVICE] provides a compatible interface with the hashlookup format.
+The hashlookup project [@?HASHLOOKUP-IO] provides an umbrella for all the related open source projects using hashlookup format.

 # Security Considerations